-Limited resources for law enforcement of youth access laws Limited resources for activities to support enforcement and compliance with yo tobacco access laws Limitations in the state youth tobacco access laws tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Due to the Covid-19 pandemic, tobacco vendor eligibility surveys typically administered in the spring and summer were not conducted.
-The completeness our list of tobacco outlets is limited as the State was unable to add potential ne vendors based on the knowledge of community leaders and corporate entities.
-Limited expertise in survey methodology The Alaska Division of Behavioral Health has experienced a high rate of turno among research analysts over the course of the year.
-The previous analyst responsible for designing and implementing the 2019 Synar coverage study ret earlier this year.
-Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the balance of inspections conducted by youth inspectors age under
+Limited resources for law enforcement of youth access laws Limited resources for activities to support enforcement and compliance with y tobacco access laws Limitations in the state youth tobacco access laws Limited public support for enforcement of youth tobacco access laws Limitations on completeness/accuracy of list of tobacco outlets Due to the Covid-19 pandemic, tobacco vendor eligibility surveys typically administered in the spring and summer were not conducted.
+The completeness of list of tobacco outlets is limited as the State was unable to add potential new vend based on the knowledge of community leaders and corporate entities.
+Limited expertise in survey methodology Laws/regulations limiting the use of minors in tobacco inspections Difficulties recruiting youth inspectors Issues regarding the balance of inspections conducted by youth inspectors age